Pageboy/pageboy.github.io/pages/art.md

 ---
-title: Art in Progress
+title: portfolio
-permalink: "/artworks/"
+permalink: "/portfolio/"
+layout: portfolio
-header_feature_image: uploads/seachop.jpg
+header_feature_image: "uploads/log.jpg"
-flickr_album: flickr72157712432097142
+description:
+gridlayout: true
 icon: fa-connectdevelop
-layout: post
-order: 1
+order: 3
-hide: true
 ---

 Gathering images and geometry with simple captions.
 Taking shapes and triangles for a walk in the landscape and around my photograph collections.